 Yes, if you’re aged 18-29 you’re eligible for an age-based discount of up to 10% off your hospital premiums.
 The discount is calculated at a rate of 2% per year that you are under 30, so if you joined when you’re 26 you’ll be eligible to receive an 8% discount.

 The discount is retained for 10 years and then reduces by 2% each year.
 Like the LHC loading, it’s averaged out for couple and family policies.
 It is up to each health fund if they choose to offer the age-based discount but in the interested of making private hospital cover more affordable to members, Phoenix Health offers the discount on all levels of hospital cover.
-You can read more about the Age Based Discount at privatehealth.gov.au.
+You can read more about the Age Based Discount over in our Guide to Government Initiatives or at privatehealth.gov.au.

 What about extras cover?

-Extras cover provides benefits for services that aren’t covered by Medicare, like dental check-ups, prescription glasses, physio appointments and even remedial massage!
-It can be added to any Phoenix Health hospital product or taken out by itself, but if you wish to avoid LHC loading or the MLS you will need hospital cover.
+Extras Cover provides benefits for services that aren’t covered by Medicare, like dental check-ups, prescription glasses, physio appointments and even remedial massage!
+It can be added to any Phoenix Health hospital product or some Extras Covers can taken out by itself, but if you wish to avoid LHC loading or the MLS you will need hospital cover.

-We’ve got a range of extras covers with percentage-based benefits, so you’ll always know what you’ll get back.
-Check out our range of Extras Covers.
+We’ve got a range of Extras Covers with percentage-based benefits, so you’ll always know what you’ll get back.
+You can check out our range of Extras Covers here.

 What happens if I’m with another fund and switch to Phoenix Health?